One of your first tasks as a new contractor is to choose and open a business bank account.

 Incoming transactions

-- Payments from your recruiter, agent or client – typically weekly or monthly
+- Payments from your recruiter, agent, or client – typically weekly or monthly

 Outgoing transactions

-- Dividend payments to shareholders.
+- Dividend payments to shareholders

-- Salary to director and other employees.
+- Salary to director and other employees

-- Expense reimbursements.
+- Expense reimbursements

 - Payments to pension, life insurance, etc.

-- Accountancy fees.
+- Accountancy fees

 - Taxes (VAT, Corporation Tax)

-How to compare bank accounts, and avoid unnecessary charges
+How to compare bank accounts and avoid unnecessary charges

 - Is the account online-only?

-- Do you need access to a branch?
+- Do you need branch access?

 - Does the bank offer Open Banking (see below)?